aibrite/jdash-docs/src/client/dashlet-development.md

 </j-dashlet-editor>
 ```
-When a new dashlet is defined, Jdash looks for an element tag with postfixed by `-editor`.
-For example if your dashlet is defined by `hello-world` Jdash looks for `hello-world-editor`.
-If it finds it associates this tag as editor for your dashlet.
+When a new dashlet is defined, JDash looks for an element tag that is postfixed by `-editor`.
+For example if your dashlet is defined by `hello-world` JDash looks for `hello-world-editor`.
+If it finds such element, it associates this tag as editor for your dashlet.

 You can override this behaviour by explicitly setting a value to `j-editor` attribute.